 Subsection (d) has been added for clarification.
-Personal jurisdiction over one or both parents, or one of the contestants, is neither necessary nor sufficient to have jurisdiction to decide a child custody determination.
+Personal jurisdiction over a parent, a person acting as a parent or a contestant is not necessary under this Act.
+In other words neither minimum contacts or service within the jurisdiction is necessary for the tribunal to have jurisdiction to make a custody determination.
+The requirements of this section plus the notice provisions of the Act are all that is necessary to satisfy procedural due process.
 This Act, like the UCCJA and the PKPA is based on Justice Frankfurter's concurrence in May v.
 Anderson, 345 U.S. 528 (1953).
-As pointed out by Professor Bodenheimer, the reporter for the UCCJA, no "workable interstate custody law could be built around [Justice] Burton's plurality opinion Bridgette Bodenheimer, The Uniform Child Custody Jurisdiction Act: A Legislative Remedy for Children Caught in the Conflict of Laws, 22 Vand.L.Rev.
+As pointed out by Professor Bodenheimer, the reporter for the UCCJA, no "workable interstate custody law could be built around [Justice] Burton's plurality opinion....
+Bridgette Bodenheimer, The Uniform Child Custody Jurisdiction Act: A Legislative Remedy for Children Caught in the Conflict of Laws, 22 Vand.L.Rev.
 1207,1233 (1969).